The 20 Best Myasthenia Gravis Doctors Near Me in Florida, US

 Offers Telehealth

-Michelle Dompenciel is a Neurologist in Palm Bch Gdns, Florida.
+Michelle Dompenciel is a Neurologist practicing medicine in Palm Bch Gdns, Florida.
 Dr. Dompenciel is rated as an Advanced provider by MediFind in the treatment of Myasthenia Gravis.
-Her top areas of expertise are Migraine, Primary Orthostatic Tremor, Memory Loss, and Foot Drop.
+She is also highly rated in 46 other conditions, according to our data.
+Her clinical expertise encompasses Migraine, Primary Orthostatic Tremor, Memory Loss, and Foot Drop.
+Dr. Dompenciel is board certified in American Board Of Psychiatry And Neurology, 2009.

 Languages Spoken: